 Education is the key to ending pet overpopulation and the problem of homeless, unwanted animals.
 The earlier children have an understanding of companion animals and their needs, the better chance these children will grow with an instilled respect and compassion toward all living things and our environment.
 Every year more than 1,500 children have the opportunity to learn how to meet the needs of companion animals, what it means to be a "responsible" pet owner, safety around animals and how to read animal body language.
 Showing children how to be caring and compassionate youngsters will encourage them to grow into responsible and respectful adults, building a more humane community for people and for their pets.

 The Oshkosh Area Humane Society recommends school and/or service groups have an educational presentation before requesting a tour of the animal shelter.
 Children who first participate in an educational program will have a better appreciation and understanding of why there is a need for an animal shelter and what they can do to help homeless animals.

 Tours are a great way to learn more about what OAHS does to help people and animals in our community.
 Visitors see all the public areas of the shelter and get a peek at the behind the scene areas too.
 For school groups and/or scout troops please allow at least an hour as an educational program preceeds every tour.
 While there isn't time to visit with all the animals there is always an OAHS Greeter cat or two waiting for a scratch under the chin.
-Programs and tours are scheduled no less than two weeks in advance.
-Sorry, tours and/or programs are not available mornings or on Saturdays.
+Please try to schedule programs and tours at least two weeks in advance.
+Sorry, OAHS is unable to provide tours and/or programs mornings or on Saturdays.
 For detailed information call 920-303-3166.